-Economic relations between Switzerland and the occupied Palestinian territory are modest in scope.
-A Free Trade Agreement between the European Free Trade Association (EFTA) and the Palestine Liberation Organisation (PLO) has been in place since 1999.
+Trade between Switzerland and the occupied Palestinian territory is modest.
+A free trade agreement was concluded between the European Free Trade Association (EFTA) and the occupied Palestinian territory in 1999.

-Researchers and artists from the occupied Palestinian territory may apply to the State Secretariat for Education Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers and artists who are citizens of the occupied Palestinian territory can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Swiss citizens in the occupied Palestinian territory

-At the end of 2018, there were 120 Swiss citizens living in the occupied Palestinian territory.
+In 2022, there were 81 Swiss citizens living in the occupied Palestinian territory.